RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ```

-## Limitations
+# Limitations

 While the dataset is awesome, it does have a number of limitations.
 Multiples issues are being investigated or quality assured as we work to improve the utility of this tool.
 * Classification - warehouses and light industrial are large classes of parcels that include many different types of buildings.
 This analysis tool is meant to specifically characterize warehouses.
-However, in Riverside and San Bernadino County, a very large fraction of all warehouses are not classified using the words 'warehouse', 'distribution', or 'storage' in the assessor descriptions.
+However, in Riverside and San Bernardino County, a very large fraction of all warehouses are not classified using the words 'warehouse', 'distribution', or 'storage' in the assessor descriptions.
 Instead, many are classified as 'light industrial' and other similar terms in the database.
 While we faithfully represent the description in the assessor dataset, some of the parcels may be misclassified to warehouse through our inclusion of these terms.
 We are actively working to improve the dataset to better represent the use of the building as we visually inspect the dataset and gain local on-the-ground knowledge on individual facilities.
 * Duplicate records - some parcel numbers have multiple records for build year which can lead to double-counting area, truck trips, and emissions.
 When duplicates occur, we are using the earliest build year from the parcel database which may not account for parcel modifications or expansions.
 * Emissions calculations - emissions are based on a set of emissions factors that do not account for the heterogeneity of truck trips by warehouse type (cold storage, dry storage, distribution facilities, etc.), nor the variability in truck trip distances based on location of the facility.
 This information is not readily available at the time but could be incorporated in later versions if and when reliable datasets become available.
 * Orange County data is not directly from the assessor's office and is likely less reliable than the other three counties as a result.
 * We are working to improve the parcel information for this entire dataset.
 If you have any information on individual parcels that you believe are currently misclassified, please contact us at the email below and we'll work to improve our classification.
 * A large number (8,644) of sub 1-acre warehouses are excluded from this analysis as the application slows down significantly when displaying these micro-warehouses.
-The total area of the warehouses with less than 1-acre parcels is 1.7x10^8 sq.ft.
+The total area of the warehouses with less than 1-acre parcels is 1.7x10<sup>8</sup> sq.ft.

 ## Contact